Poppy Build Guide by FinalFan

 Preface and Acknowledgements

-There are many Poppy builds out there, many predating mine.
+There are many Poppy builds out there, some predating mine.
 But I want to share with you a Poppy based on a slightly different philosophy than the others.
 That philosophy is this: speed is king.
 Poppy is known for her high damage, amazing passive, and terrifying ultimate, but she lives and dies (in my opinion) by her mobility.
-I may recommend rushing philo and Sheen, and I may not recommend starting with boots, but keep in mind that this guide is and has always been built around the idea of a Poppy that is as nimble as possible while not neglecting other areas.
+I may not recommend starting with boots, but keep in mind that this guide is and has always been built around the idea of a Poppy that is as nimble as possible while not neglecting other areas.
 I will refer to this ideal as "Runner Poppy".

 I hope you find my ideas useful.
 Fair warning: this guide is pretty text heavy.
 If you don't like to read, you may not enjoy this.
 But I hope I've organized it well enough that it's not just disorienting walls of text.
 If you feel that I've failed in avoiding that fate, please do tell me how I can make it more reader friendly.